 Your lender may require you to certify that there are no other liens (such as a second mortgage) on your home.

 Your lender can also require you to provide evidence (for example, an appraisal) that the value of your property hasn't declined below the original value of the home.
 If the value of your home has decreased below the original value, you may not be able to cancel your PMI.

-Even if you don't request to cancel PMI, your servicer still must automatically terminate PMI on the date when your principal balance is scheduled to reach 78% of the original value of your home.
-For your PMI to be cancelled on that date, you need to be current on your payments on the anticipated termination date.
+Even if you don't request to cancel PMI, your servicer still must automatically remove private mortgage insurance on the date when your principal balance is scheduled to reach 78% of the original value of your home.
+For your PMI to be canceled on that date, you need to be current on your payments on the anticipated termination date.
 Otherwise, PMI will not be terminated until shortly after your payments are brought up to date.